Sri Lanka was warned of plot, but 'never expected it to be so big'

 Rajitha Senaratne, the country's health minister and a spokesman for its Cabinet, said international intelligence agencies had informed Sri Lankan counterparts on April 4 that churches and tourist destinations were being targeted.
 Five days later, police were given the names of suspects behind the plot.

-A wave of near-simultaneous explosions hit three churches and three luxury hotels on Sunday, officials said.
+A wave of near-simultaneous explosions carried out by seven suicide bombers hit three churches and three luxury hotels on Sunday, officials said.
 Police later reported two further explosions.

 Hemasiri Fernando, the chief of staff to Sri Lankan's president, also told NBC News that the country's security agencies had been alerted in advance.